 The type or namespace 'SomeNamespace' could not be found (are you missing a using directive or an assembly reference?)

 I bet you’ve probably seen it before.
 It happens when you forget to include a reference in your project or if you don’t use a ‘using’ directive to include the assembly.
+Continue reading Type or namespace could not be found (are you missing a using directive)?

 I’m working on an MVC Website.
 In development in Visual Studio, things are working perfectly.
 My app needs to run in IIS.
 Easy enough, right?
 Just set it up in IIS and you’re off and running.